This blog may contain affiliate links. Read our disclosure policy for more info.

 A cool new beer they’re brewing here contains blueberry and coconut flavors – I can’t wait to try it when I return to San Jose.

 They even run a beer school where they will teach you all about the brewing industry and how to create your own delicious craft beers; this is more suited to large groups as a minimum of 10 people are required for the course to go ahead.
-They also offer brewery tours from Monday to Friday from 9 am to 4 pm.
+They also offer brewery tours in person if they aren’t too busy.

 8. Fuego Brewing Co.

 Dominical may be a small hippie town, but it still has a fantastic craft brewery.
 Fuego Brewing Company is one of the best breweries in Costa Rica; it’s surprisingly large and is located just off the main street in the town.

 Because of its slightly hidden location, Fuego Brewing is quite a peaceful spot to enjoy a beer, and it’s surrounded by nature!
 The gorgeous bar and restaurant here are elevated off the ground, while the brewery sits below the bar, and part of the flooring is glass, so you can see the tanks and brewer at work – it’s a super unique experience!